centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/introduction.md

 > As of April 2023, we're changing the name of some Centreon objects and attributes.
 "Monitoring Connectors" becomes the new name for Plugin Packs.
 We're making this change because users were often confused between two similar terms, Plugins and Plugin Packs, sometimes using one for the other.
 We're only changing the name!
 The functionalities and capabilities stay the same.

-> Check out the our section dedicated to teach you how to [install monitoring connectors](/docs/monitoring/pluginpacks).
+> Check out the our section dedicated to help you [install monitoring connectors](/docs/monitoring/pluginpacks).

+## What are monitoring connectors (or connectors for short)?

 A monitoring connector is the software brick that allows Centreon to communicate with the monitored equipments.